What is Multiple Expansion?

 However, for larger-sized LBOs, minor multiple contraction can be acceptable (and often be expected).
 This is because the number of potential buyers is reduced as fewer buyers can afford to purchase the asset.

-Modeling Purchase and Exit Multiple Assumptions
+LBO Purchase Multiple and Exit Multiple Assumptions

 In practice, the majority of LBO models use the conservative assumption of exiting at the same multiple as the entry multiple.